ai4dev/SikuliNG/README.md

 This will allow many more client implementations even in a browser context.

-For backward compatibility the version 1 API will be reimplemented based on this REST-API.
+For backward compatibility the SikuliX1 API will be reimplemented based on this REST-API.

 Prerequisites for development and testing
 ---